The kokanee is a sockeye salmon that spends its entire life cycle in freshwater.

 In Oregon as elsewhere, “kokes” thrive where they have cold water and plentiful zooplankton – the tiny critters that make up the bulk of landlocked sockeye diets.

-Wallowa Lake may not always wow you with numbers – and in some years you definitely will have your work cut out to reach the 10-kokanee limit.
-(Only five of those may be over 12 inches.)
+Wallowa Lake may not always wow you with numbers – and in some years its 25-kokanee limit will be well out of reach.

 “Most people troll for them,” said Gina Barstad, owner of Wallowa Lake Marina.
 She said pulling flashers ahead of a Mack’s Lure Wedding Ring or Worden’s Spin-N-Glo lures is popular here.
 Jigging also catches big kokanee.